PixelApocalypse/Minesweeper/README.md

 ## Features
 All classic Minesweeper elements:
  - Left Clicking will reveal a large open space or just reveal one tile based on where you clicked.
- - You can place a flag by Right Clicking on any Tile that is not current uncovered.
+ - You can place a flag by Right Clicking on any Tile that is not current uncovered, this will reduce your mine counter by one.
+Right Clicking again will change it into a Question Mark which will add back the mine the flag had removed.
+Finally pressing it for a third time removes the Question Mark and returns it to an empty tile.
  - A live game duration display / score counter at the top of the window.
  - A incremental/decremental counter displaying the number of mines left to be marked.
 This can go below zero and showcases a negative value.
  - A button with a face on it with expressions changing based on what you do; A click will make it panic, clicking a mine will kill it, winning will give it sunglasses, and by default it is just happy.